khelben/owasp-top-10-presentation/slides.md

 be aware of what is enabled / accessible to the user

+perform an external security audit

 take care of what you disclose to the user (application versions / exception messages)

-perform a security check

 ---